step-security/github-actions-goat/docs/MonitorSourceCode.md

 For ARC-based self-hosted runners, the location to find security insights and recommendations is different from GitHub-hosted runners.
 These insights can be accessed under the Runtime Security tab in the dashboard at [app.stepsecurity.io](#) (to be updated).

-Lastly, remember that to leverage Harden Runner with ARC-based self-hosted runners, installation of the [Harden Runner App](https://github.com/marketplace/harden-runner-app) is necessary.
+Lastly, remember that to leverage Harden Runner with ARC-based self-hosted runners, installation of the [StepSecurity Actions Security GitHub App](https://github.com/apps/stepsecurity-actions-security) is necessary.
 With the app installed, you'll receive notifications via email or Slack whenever a file is overwritten in your workflow.